mdabros/SharpLearning/README.md

 SharpLearning is an opensource machine learning library for C# .Net.
 The goal of SharpLearning is to provide .Net developers with easy access to machine learning algorithms and models.

-Currently the main focus is supervised learning using classification and regression, while also providing the necesarry tools for optimizing and validating the trained models.
+Currently the main focus is supervised learning for classification and regression, while also providing the necesarry tools for optimizing and validating the trained models.

 SharpLearning provides a unified interface for machine learning algorithms.
 In SharpLearning a machine learning algorithm is refered to as a *Learner*,